riccardoperra/vite-plugin-native-import-maps/README.md

 packages (and their entire dependency trees) from their own networks, which might not align with your expectations.

-This plugin directly integrates into the vite build system, so it just exposed via import maps the modules you defined in configuration, while assuring even your host application uses those chunks.
+This plugin directly integrates into the vite build system, so it just exposed via import maps the modules (local files or vendors in node_modules are supported) you defined in configuration, while assuring even your host application uses those chunks.
 This avoids duplicating instances of the same library in your application, which is a common problem when using micro-frontend architectures.

 You can check a more detailed explanation in the [below paragraph](#how-the-heck-does-this-plugin-work),